-Jason Anthony Riley a PhD Candidate at Fuller Theological Seminary, studying the Old Testament/Hebrew Bible in its ancient Near Eastern Context.
+Jason Anthony Riley recently completed his PhD at Fuller Theological Seminary, studying the Old Testament/Hebrew Bible in its ancient Near Eastern Context.
 His dissertation is on the fate of children in war in the ancient Near East during the Iron Age II.

 He is interested in the history, exegesis, hermeneutics, and theology of the Old Testament/Hebrew Bible; children in the ancient world; ancient Near Eastern warfare; ancient Near Eastern iconography; and reflectance transformation imaging (RTI).